 If you have industrial deafness due to the negligence of your employer, then call us at Accident Claims UK and speak to one of our highly experienced personal injury claim solicitors.
 They will work with you to build a strong case to get the compensation you deserve.

-Tinnitus car accident compensation claims can also be made if you have developed Tinnitus due to an accident whilst in a car.
-Although Tinnitus is more commonly caused by being exposed to loud noises regularly, it can also be caused by sudden loud noises.
-In a car accident, when an airbag deploys, it creates a very loud sudden noise that can cause injury to the ears, such as ruptured eardrums and long-term or permanent Tinnitus.
-Whiplash Tinnitus can also be caused by the impact of the head making contact with the airbag violently on collision.
+Tinnitus injury accident claims can also be made if you have developed tinnitus due to an accident whilst in a car.
+Although tinnitus is more commonly caused by being exposed to loud noises regularly, it can also be caused by sudden loud noises.
+In a car accident, when an airbag deploys, it creates a very loud sudden noise that can cause injury to the ears, such as ruptured eardrums and long-term or permanent tinnitus.
+Whiplash tinnitus can also be caused by the impact of the head making contact with the airbag violently on collision.

-Please call Accident Claims UK to discuss making whiplash and Tinnitus injury accident claims.
-We can then help you successfully get the maximum amount of compensation for Tinnitus after a car accident.
+Please call Accident Claims UK to discuss tinnitus after a car accident compensation claims today.
+We can then help you successfully get the maximum amount of compensation for tinnitus after a car accident.

 An employer’s duty of care to their employees, according to the Health and Safety at Work etc. Act 1974, and the Safety at Work Regulations 1999, is quite clear and requires them to provide a safe working environment and to provide any necessary protective equipment to reduce any likelihood of injury.